 - Remove imported Linux distro on WSL with commands

-Remove Linux distro on WSL using the Settings app
+Remove Linux distro on WSL from Settings

 Whether you have Windows 11 or Windows 10, the steps to use the Settings app to remove a Linux distro would be slightly different.